 Cats with an inflammatory infection that causes itching should not eat inflammatory foods.
 You may need to review your existing diet with the vet to promote fast healing and prevent a reoccurrence.
 This case is critical because there are numerous cases of cats that have achieved better recovery from a change in diet.

 Foods to avoid

-- Chinese food energetics also recommend avoidance of hot foods – warm foods like beef and chicken increase flare-ups.
+Chinese food energetics also recommends avoidance of hot foods – warm foods like beef and chicken increase flare-ups.